Site Information

 The Hogback

-Hogback parking, launch and LZ are on private land.
-We are thankful to the family that allows us access to fly here.
+Hogback parking, & launch are on private land.
+We are thankful to the family's that allow us access to fly here.
 And thanks to the small group of hang glider pilots that have been responsible for this site over the years for sharing the ridge with us.

 Don't jeopardize our access by flying this site without a site intro or supervision for new pilots, this is not a beginner site.
-The LZ can't be seen from launch, there are many overhead wires around the LZ, and the ridge can be crowded.
-Pilots who are not familiar with sharing launch, LZ & the air with hang gliders should obtain that knowledge before flying Hogback.
+There are many overhead wires, and the ridge can be crowded.
+Pilots who are not familiar with sharing launch, & the air with hang gliders should obtain that knowledge before flying Hogback.

 HIKE: